LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Methodology

 \subsubsection{\textbf{Token Overflow Pruning Module}}

-In practical production environments, the token length limitation of LLMs imposes a critical constraint, as overly long input sequences can reduce instruction adherence, introduce reasoning errors, and increase computational cost and latency.
-To address this, LogSage incorporates a \textit{Token Overflow Pruning} module that enforces a predefined token limit during root cause analysis.
-This module leverages a structured log weighting and enhancement algorithm to assess the relative importance of expanded log blocks produced in the previous stage.
-The process includes four components: \textit{initial weight assignment} to identify candidate lines, \textit{pattern-based weight enhancement} to emphasize critical errors, \textit{contextual window expansion} to preserve semantic continuity, and \textit{density-based block ranking} to prioritize the most informative blocks while satisfying the token constraint.
+In practical production environments, the token length limitation of LLMs imposes a critical constraint, as overly long input tokens can reduce compliance with instructions, introduce hallucinations, and increase computational cost and latency.
+To address this, LogSage incorporates a \textit{Token Overflow Pruning} module that enforces a predefined token limit during RCA.
+This module leverages a structured log weighting and enhancement algorithm to assess the relative importance of expanded log blocks produced in the previous module.
+This module includes four components: \textit{initial weight assignment} to identify candidate lines, \textit{pattern-based weight enhancement} to emphasize critical error lines, \textit{contextual window expansion} to preserve semantic continuity, and \textit{density-based block ranking} to prioritize the most informative blocks while satisfying the token constraint.

 \textit{\textbf{Initial Weight Assignment:}} Given the \textit{failed log} $L = \{l_1, l_2, ..., l_n\}$ and log lines from the candidate pool $I = \{i_1, i_2, ..., i_m\}$, we define a weight list $W = \{w_1, w_2, ..., w_n\}$, where each $w_j$ represents the weight assigned to line $l_j$: